MrHunter6677/Mind-Sync/README.md

 # Mind Sync - Mental Wellness Forum

+This website is made when I participated in a hackathon held by BrainOVision Solutions.
+This entire project is made within 24 hrs by me and my team

 Mind Sync is a safe space for people to discuss mental health and wellness.
 This project contains the front-end implementation of the Mind Sync website.

 ## Features